For Bible references in this video, check the description on YouTube.

 Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control—that's a lot to work on!
 No one is going to be able to produce godly fruit all the time.
 Failure is a part of the learning process.
 Sometimes our fruit will thrive, but sometimes it won't.
 Sometimes it'll show up but then shrivel up and die.
 Sometimes it won't show up at all.
 This is going to be true of ALL CHRISTIANS at some point—not just you.

-That said, we do need to always strive for, work for, and yearn for the fruits of the Spirit.
+Though we may struggle and fail, we will sometimes conquer too!
+We ought to daily strive for, work for, and yearn for the fruits of the Spirit.
 We must allow the Holy Spirit into our hearts to work within us and learn to practice obedience to His guidance.
 No, we won't always win the fight, but we should always put forth our best efforts—even if it's hard to do.
 Yes, it's likely going to be really, really hard at first, but the results will be worth it!
 Over time, you will become more loving, joyful, peaceful, patient, kind, good, faithful, and gentle, and you will have control over your words and actions.